 In hypersonic boundary layers, mode S and mode F are important waves [3, 4].
 These two waves are given the names because they are tuned to slow and fast acoustic waves, respectively, in the limit of small Reynolds numbers.
-Ma and Zhong [3] found that mode F was generally stable whereas mode S was unstable in the region bounded by the neutral curve.
-However, mode F in the boundary layer played a very important role in the excitation of unstable waves.
-Mode S was more relevant in the three-stage boundary layer transition.
-Historically, different terminologies have been used for sections of the mode S spectrum, i.e., the first Mack mode, the second Mack mode, and so on.
+It should be noticed that different terminologies on boundary layer waves have been used in the literatures by Tumin [4], and Ma and Zhong [3].
+Mode I, Mode II, etc. of Ma and Zhong is called mode F by Tumin.
+The Mack mode of Ma and Zhong is called mode S by Tumin.
+Ma and Zhong [3] found that mode F in the boundary layer played a very important role in the excitation of unstable waves.
+Mode F was generally stable whereas mode S was unstable in the region bounded by the neutral curve.
+Therefore, mode S was more relevant in the three-stage boundary layer transition.
+Mode S constitutes both the first Mack mode and the second Mack mode.
 The first mode is an inviscid instability wave, the counterpart of Tollmien-Schlichting (T-S) waves at low-speed flows.
 Due to the fact that compressible boundary layer profiles contain an inflection point, the first mode begins to dominate with the Mach number increasing.
 The second mode belongs to a family of acoustic waves, approximately occurring when flow Mach numbers are larger than 4.
 Once it is excited, the second mode is more unstable than the first mode.
 According to the three-stage transition mechanism, stabilizations of the first and second modes are critical to transition control.

-Techniques used to control boundary layer transition can be divided into two types: active control and passive control.
+Techniques used to control boundary layer transition can be divided into two types: passive control and active control.
+Passive control requires modification to the mean flow to inhibit the growth of boundary layer waves, such as controlling mean surface temperature, modifying pressure gradient, and introducing localized steady surface suction.
+More passive control approaches were reviewed by Saric[5].
 Active control aims to suppress the environmental disturbances.
 For example, the wave-like disturbances can be cancelled by introducing another wave of the same amplitude but opposite phase.
-Thomas [5] experimentally illustrated the concept of controlling boundary layer transition by superimposing in the flow Tollmien-Schlichting waves that were of equal amplitude and antiphased to the disturbances.
+Thomas [6] experimentally illustrated the concept of controlling boundary layer transition by superimposing in the flow Tollmien-Schlichting waves that were of equal amplitude and antiphased to the disturbances.
 In all experiments, two electromagnetically excited vibrating ribbons were used to generate the instability waves in the flow, with the first ribbon working as an excitation source and the second one as an actuator.
 Both hot-wire surveys and flow visualization showed that it was possible to delay transition by appropriate adjustment of the phase and amplitude of the signal driving the second ribbon.
-Passive control requires modification to the mean flow to inhibit the growth of boundary layer waves, such as controlling mean surface temperature, modifying pressure gradient, and introducing localized steady surface suction.
-More passive control approaches were reviewed by Saric [6].
+Sturzebecher and Nitsche[7] showed that a sensor-actuator system combined with an adaptive control algorithm could successfully be used to achieve a powerful attenuation of naturally excited T-S instabilities.
+Using a pure two dimensional control system, a local T-S wave was reduced in amplitude by about 90%.
+They also claimed that three dimensional instabilities were successfully cancelled by means of a spanwise arrangement of sensors and actuators.
+Recently, Li and Gaster[8] numerically and experimentally investigated the control of spatially evolving three dimensional instability waves in a flat-plate boundary layer with zero pressure gradient.
+They created the instability waves by computer-generated perturbations in a quiet wind tunnel, then detected the oncoming disturbances and sent appropriate control signal to the downstream actuators to generate counteracting disturbances.
+They achieved good agreement between experimental measurements and numerical predictions based on LST.
+Their results indicated that the growth of the three dimensional instability waves could be inhibited by a simple control strategy.